SoFi Invest vs Robinhood

 |Financial Advisor Fee||Free||None|

 SoFi vs. Robinhood: Which One is Right for You?

-SoFi Invest and Robinhood have a lot of similarities.
+So, should you go for SoFi or Robinhood?
+They have a lot of similarities.
 The lack of fees and the simplicity of both platforms is what has attracted millions of investors to these platforms.

 Active investors will prefer Robinhood as there are more choices and you do have the option of day trading, including on margin.
 For other investors, SoFi is the better option due to its support of retirement accounts.

 SoFi’s addition of free access to qualified financial advisors is a nice perk that can help you to plan for the future.
 Also, the fact you can invest automatically without worrying about losing your whole bank balance should give newer investors peace of mind.

 The fact is that despite their similarities these are products aimed at different groups.
 SoFi is a robo-advisor, whereas Robinhood is a simple brokerage breaking down traditional barriers to access, so there is no Robinhood robo advisor.